cswartzvi/hamilton/examples/numpy/air-quality-analysis/README.md

 # Caveat
-The code found here was copied and pasted, and then tweaked to run with Hamilton.
+The code found here was copied and pasted, and then tweaked to run with Apache Hamilton.
 If something from the modeling perspective isn't clear, please read https://github.com/numpy/numpy-tutorials/blob/main/content/tutorial-air-quality-analysis.md